Montserrat: Media

 Montserrat is served by a single national radio station, Radio Montserrat.
 The station provides a diverse range of programming, including music and news, catering to both local residents and the Montserratian diaspora via online streaming.
 Prominent programs include the Morning Show, hosted by Basil Chambers, and the Cultural Show, presented by Rose Willock.

 Montserrat has been a filming location for notable media projects.
 In the 1980s, the island was used as the backdrop for music videos by the rock band The Police, specifically for their songs "Every Little Thing She Does Is Magic" and "Spirits in the Material World."
 Additionally, significant portions of the 2020 film Wendy were shot on the island in 2017.

 In 2023, a documentary titled Ben Fogle and the Buried City, produced by Ben Fogle, explored the abandoned capital of Plymouth, which was devastated by volcanic ash.
 The 90-minute film premiered on Channel 5 in the United Kingdom and was also screened at the Montserrat Cultural Centre, attracting a substantial local audience.

 AIR Montserrat studio

 AIR Montserrat was a residential recording studio located in Salem, Montserrat, at coordinates 16°44′28″N 62°12′53″W. Established by Associated Independent Recording (AIR) and constructed near the residence of producer George Martin, the studio opened in July 1979.
 It featured several villas to accommodate clients during recording sessions.
 The studio was equipped with a 46-channel Neve mixing console, two MCI 24-track recorders, three Ampex ATR-102 2-track tape recorders, an MCI synchronizer for 46-track work, and JBL and Tannoy monitors.

 The first band to record at AIR Montserrat was the Climax Blues Band, working on their album Real to Reel.
-Other prominent artists and bands who recorded there included Dire Straits, Elton John, Earth, Wind & Fire, Jimmy Buffett, Michael Jackson, the Police, the Rolling Stones, and Rush.
+Other prominent artists and bands who recorded there included Dire Straits; Paul McCartney; Elton John; Earth, Wind & Fire; Jimmy Buffett; The Police; The Rolling Stones; and Rush.
 Notable albums produced at the studio include: